Skip to content

 5. Verify at least one output pays >= required satoshis to derived address

-7. Consume the derivation prefix (replay protection — atomic, after verify passes)
+7. Consume the derivation prefix (replay protection — atomic, after broadcast succeeds)

-8. Settle via wallet.internalize_action — the wallet handles broadcast internally
+8. Settle via wallet.internalize_action — the wallet records the payment against the derived key

 9. Return x-bsv-payment-result receipt header

 Step 6 is the load-bearing check.
-A structurally valid AtomicBEEF proves nothing about whether the client actually broadcast the transaction — only ARC observation does.
-The gateway polls arc_client.status(txid) with bounded retries (4 attempts, ~1.75 s worst case) to absorb propagation lag, classifying the outcome into three buckets:
+A structurally valid AtomicBEEF proves nothing about whether the client actually broadcast the transaction — and under BSV's commerce model, it doesn't have to.
+The vendor is the settlement point.
+The gateway calls arc_client.broadcast(subject_tx) itself, classifying the outcome into three buckets:

-SEEN_ON_NETWORK, MINED Tx is live on the network Continue to consume + internalise → 200
+2xx (accepted, or already-seen idempotency) Tx is on the network Continue to consume + internalise → 200

-ARC unreachable / 5xx / timeout (after retries) Infrastructure fault, not client fault 503 "payment verification temporarily unavailable"
+5xx / unreachable / timeout Infrastructure fault, not client fault 503 "payment verification temporarily unavailable"

-The verify-before-consume ordering matters for retry semantics.
-If verification were placed after prefix consumption, a client whose first broadcast failed to propagate would see their 402 response but have no way to retry: the prefix is gone.
-By consuming only after verification passes, a genuine client can re-broadcast and retry with the same prefix within the challenge TTL — the failed attempt leaves no trace.
+The broadcast-before-consume ordering matters for retry semantics.
+If broadcast were placed after prefix consumption, a client who hit a transient ARC outage would see their 503 response but have no way to retry: the prefix is gone.
+By consuming only after broadcast succeeds, a genuine client can retry with the same prefix within the challenge TTL — the failed attempt leaves no trace.

 ARC is a hard dependency

-On-chain verification makes ARC reachability a hard runtime dependency.
+Vendor-broadcast makes ARC reachability a hard runtime dependency.
 Operators should monitor ARC health (5xx rate, latency) the same way they monitor their database.
 An ARC outage will surface as elevated 503s.
-Elevated 402s instead indicate client misbehaviour or exploit attempts — the distinction is deliberate and should drive different alert paths.
+Elevated 402s instead indicate client misbehaviour (malformed AtomicBEEF, insufficient funds, double-spend attempts) — the distinction is deliberate and should drive different alert paths.

 Replay Protection